algoriffic/lsa4solr/README.md

 components.

 This first version requires that the number of clusters and the reduced rank be supplied by the user.
+There are two modes to the algorithm - local and distributed.
-Also, matrix algebra is performed in memory therefore only small document sets will work.
-Development goals include determining the optimal number of clusters, interfacing with Apache Mahout matrix algebra packages, optimizing the reduced rank, etc.
+In local mode, matrix algebra is performed in memory therefore only small document sets will work.
+In distributed mode, decomposition is done using Apache Mahout.
+This mode is more appropriate for large document sets.

+Development goals include determining the optimal number of clusters, optimizing the reduced rank, etc.

 Building